Want to help your community, but don't know how? Try the Library this summer!

-- Ask your parents or guardians for permission
+- Ask your parent or guardian for permission

 - Make sure you can commit to at least six weeks of volunteering 2-6 hours per week

 - You can indicate which library location(s) where you'd prefer to volunteer.
-Different branches have different methods of selecting teen volunteers – call if you have
+Different locations have different methods of selecting teen volunteers – call if you have

 Fill out and return the